 Pyenv Local

-Create a folder called PythonLocalProject, then display the version of python called by bash by entering python -V:
+, then display the version of python called by bash by entering python -V

 Now enter:

-This creates a .python-version file which tells pyenv which version of python to run in that directory.
+which version of python to run in that directory.

-Entering ls -la shows us that file:
+shows us that file:

-Now enter pyenv versions:
+Now enter pyenv versions

 And running this command shows which version of python is called by pyenv: